Qualitative Health Research

 Master of Qualitative Health Research

-All programs in qualitative research include the same four core units.
-These provide skills training and conceptual foundations.
+Both programs in qualitative research include four core units (PUBH500, QUAL5002, QUAL5003, QUAL5004) that provide skills training and conceptual foundations.
 They cover essential ideas, commonly-used methodologies, study design strategies and skills for data creation, analysis and writing.
-In the final unit of study (QUAL5004) students will be mentored to develop a sound proposal for a future research project.
-Master's and graduate diploma students have access to elective units of study; for master's students this includes units of study beyond Sydney Medical School.
+Master's students undertake additional core units in research practice and elective units of study.

 Dr Julie Mooney-Somers